openfaas/docs/docs/reference/workloads.md

 * assume ephemeral storage
 * be stateless

-And integrate with a health-check mechanism:
+And integrate with a health-check mechanism with Kubernetes:

-On Swarm:

-* create a lock file in `/tmp/.lock` - removing this file signals service degradation
-* add a `HEALTHCHECK` instruction if using Docker Swarm

-On Kubernetes:

 * or enable httpProbe in the `helm` chart and implement `/_/health` as a HTTP endpoint
 * create a lock file in `/tmp/.lock` - removing this file signals service degradation